Sir Richard Branson: Criticism & Motivation

 What a fella!
 Sir Richard Branson is a classic, self-made, charismatic soul who overcame huge obstacles on the way to building his multi-billion dollar empire.
 Now, he uses his super-powers to help combat global warming, build health and educational charities, and lead a group of dedicated reformers called ‘The Elders’ whose purpose is to solve complex cross-continental conflicts.

 For those of you who may not know, Richard Branson is the founder and chairman of the Virgin Group empire (which now includes Virgin Galactic, in case you want to take a joy ride through outer space.)
-Branson is the 4th wealthiest person in the UK, and one of the richest individuals on the planet, and he has pledged to give away over half his wealth to charity through the Giving Pledge.
+As one of the richest individuals on the planet, Branson has pledged to give away over half his wealth to charity through the Giving Pledge.

 Clearly, Branson’s wealth extends far beyond his bank account; Sir Richard Branson is rich with style, heart, wit, passion, and philanthropy.